Why Sending Email Isn’t Enough

 When it comes to setting up DNS records, start with a well-regarded DNS provider and publish all contact information in the WHOIS record.
 Once senders have built an email reputation, they should consider signing up for whitelists.
 A whitelist is the opposite of a blacklist.
 It’s a list of pre-authorized email addresses that are much less likely to be blocked by spam filters.

 One of the best ways to maintain email reputation is to keep an eye on what recipients are doing by monitoring bounces, complaints, and unsubscribe requests.
 Most large inbox providers provide feedback loops to high-volume senders.
-These are reports indicating how many recipients mark their mails as spam.
+These are reports indicating how many recipients marker emails as spam.
 Some reports include specific addresses.
 After providers send the information, be sure to process hard bounces, spam designations and unsubscribe requests by removing recipients from the sender list.
 Mailgun will automatically suppress these addresses, but it’s good practice to keep your lists up to date.
 Soft bounces, or undelivered messages due to temporary reasons, usually require additional analysis before a response.
 For one, many providers will soft bounce or throttle a certain number of initial emails from a new IP address.
 This is where warming up an IP is useful.
 For other soft bounces, such as full inboxes, senders can establish a designated number of attempts before permanent list removal.

 As discussed previously, inbox providers monitor engagement, so senders should take steps to ensure their emails are attracting the attention of recipients.
 Senders should personalize their emails with content that reflects each recipient’s specific interests or usage patterns.
 Other keys to reader engagement, include: